 New Zealand dotterels are now one of our rarest birds due to their love of coastal habitat which in summer happens to be the favourite playground of many people, not to mention introduced predators.

 Weeds in New Zealand are sometimes underrated as a pest.
 On Te Hauturu-o-Toi/Little Barrier Island weeding can mean some extreme antics, including abseiling off a cliff to get inaccessible weeds.

 The fairy tern is New Zealand’s most endangered birds, with only around thirty birds in existence.
-Learn how Auckland Zoo keeps their precious eggs safe from bad weather, predators and disturbance.
+Auckland Zoo keeps their precious eggs safe from bad weather, predators and disturbance.

 With only around 40 left, the NZ fairy tern is one of NZ's most endangered birds.
 Find out how DOC and local schoolchildren are trying to protect them.

 The Ford Creek Chasm on the West Coast is a natural wonder.
 Learn how the steep sandstone cliffs, carved by the creek, create a picturesque path under a canopy of native forest.

 Researchers are learning more about the takapu or Australasian gannet by tracking their flight patterns to discover where they like to fish.